Changissnz/selfinterest/README.md

 this truth.
-Man, in his confidence of ignorance, when no longer driven by his self-interest to engage in much pondering and debating, is satisfied with the idiom that "history repeats itself", an idiom that encourages self-fulfilling courses of future action, due to the excellence of human beings in activities of patterned construction and replication.
+Man, in his confidence of ignorance, when no longer driven by his self-interest to engage in much pondering and debating, is satisfied with the idiom that "history repeats itself", an idiom that encourages self-fulfilling courses of future action, due in ways to the excellence of human beings in activities of patterned construction and replication.